-Pertinent information to your student’s health care should be included on the pink emergency card.
+Pertinent information to your student’s health care must be updated yearly with health concerns and emergency contact information on the online registration (Snapcode).
 This information remains confidential.
-New EMERGENCY CARDS are required every year, remember to update EMERGENCY PHONE NUMBERS with the registrar and/or school nurse throughout the year.
+Remember to update EMERGENCY PHONE NUMBERS with the registrar and/or school nurse throughout the year.
 We must know how to locate you in case of an emergency at all times.

 VISION and HEARING SCREENING